stefphd/SBBHost/README.md

   .\vcpkg\vcpkg install pkgconf --triplet=x64-windows
   ```

-* Set an environment variable named `VCPKG_ROOT` pointing to the vcpkg installation path.
-This may be performed using the terminal (with administrator elevation), e.g. (use your installation path)
+* Set an environment variable named `VCPKG_ROOT` pointing to the vcpkg installation path and restart the command prompt.
+This may be performed using the terminal (with administrator elevation), e.g. (use your installation path) with

   ```shell
   setx VCPKG_ROOT C:\src\vcpkg\ /m